Healing nervous system – Fear of Abandonment Series: PART 3

 | Practice consistency | Repeat these shifts regularly.
 The nervous system learns through repetition. |

-What Lasting Transformation Feels Like
+Lasting Transformation

 Real transformation feels like steady care and connection in your own body.